TTK4145/Project2018/EVALUATION.md

 #### Code evaluation
 ##### Top level
  - The entry point (or similar) should document what components/modules the system consists of.
- - It should be clear how different comonents/modules communicate and depend on each other, and how they depend on external components.
+ - It should be clear how different components/modules communicate and depend on each other, and how they depend on external components.
  - Naming should be consistent over the whole program.
- - Programming features should be used in a good way.
+ - Language features should be used in a good way.
  - Comments should give information that is difficult to express in code.
      - Comments should not be repetition of code.
      - Comments should generally express intent on a different abstraction level than code.